Sans (Undertale): References in popular media

 In 2015, Ben Davis of Destructoid praised Sans's unexpected appearance on The 700 Club, a Christian television program hosted by Pat Robertson.
 The show had received a viewer's question that referred to "several pictures of a strange cartoon skeleton with one glowing blue eye and wearing a hoodie".
 In answer to the question, Davis confidently confirmed that this was, indeed, Sans from Undertale.
 He also stated: "How could anyone find such a lovable scamp like Sans demonic?"
 In 2019, professional wrestler Kenny Omega expressed his love for Undertale by dressing as Sans for the October 30 episode of All Elite Wrestling: Dynamite.

-On September 8, 2022, Sans was chosen as the "Ultimate Tumblr Sexyman" (referencing an online slang term for fictional characters who garner romantic and/or sexual interest from a large fanbase despite not being conventionally attractive) via a three-day tournament bracket of polls on Twitter.
+On September 8, 2022, Sans was chosen as the "Ultimate Tumblr Sexyman" (Note: Referencing an online slang term for fictional characters who garner romantic and/or sexual interest from a large fanbase despite not being conventionally attractive.) via a three-day tournament bracket of polls on Twitter.
 Sans was a finalist with Mob Psycho 100 character Arataka Reigen, whom Sans surpassed with 50.1% of the vote.
 Toby Fox responded to the results by writing a short fan fiction that humorously dramatized Reigen's attempts at surpassing Sans in the poll.
 In the piece, Fox wrote that "Sans won by doing literally nothing, while Reigen cheated his way to the finals, only to come against the hard truth that Tumblr is not into conventionally attractive men".
 The close victory of Sans also caused an influx of fan art and memes on both Twitter and Tumblr.
 The "Ultimate Tumblr Sexyman" poll ended on the same day as the death of Elizabeth II, leading to jokes connecting the two events.